NVIDIA/deepops/docs/k8s-cluster/README.md

 ./scripts/k8s/deploy_rook.sh -w
 ```

-#### NetApp Trident
+#### NetApp Astra Trident

-Deploy NetApp Trident for services that require persistent storage (such as Kubeflow).
-Note that you must have a NetApp storage system/instance in order to use Trident to provision persistent storage.
+Deploy NetApp Astra Trident for services that require persistent storage (such as Kubeflow).
+Note that you must have a supported NetApp storage system/instance/service in order to use Astra Trident to provision persistent storage.

 1. Set configuration parameters.